 Nearly 90 percent of people with prediabetes don’t know they have it – and therefore don’t know they’re also at increased risk for serious, long-term health issues like type 2 diabetes, heart attack and stroke.
 The good news is that prediabetes can be reversed.
 The sooner a person is diagnosed and takes action, the more likely they’ll be able to reverse it and prevent or delay the onset of type 2

-The following schools open early on most school days for indoor morning student walking: Northlake Elementary, Scholar Academy and Sterling Elementary.
+The following schools open early on most school days for indoor morning student walking: Northlake Elementary and Scholar Academy.
 Check with the school for more information.

 The following schools are working with LFTC on student health and wellness initiatives for the 2017-2018 school year: Bonneville Academy, Grantsville High School, Middle Canyon Elementary, Northlake Elementary, Overlake Elementary, Scholar Academy, Sterling Elementary and Vernon Elementary